 Lisa A. Carey, MD, ScM, FASCO

-L. Richardson and Marilyn Jacobs Preyer Distinguished Professor of Medicine
+L. Richardson and Marilyn Jacobs Preyer Distinguished Professor for Breast Cancer Research

 Deputy Director of Clinical Sciences, Lineberger Comprehensive Cancer Center

 Lisa A. Carey, MD, ScM, FASCO, is an experienced clinical/translational trialist, UNC Lineberger Comprehensive Cancer Center Deputy Director for Clinical Science and co-Leader of the Breast Program, and co-Chair of the Breast Committee of the Alliance national cooperative group.

 Lisa Carey’s research interests focus upon breast cancer, including examination of different subtypes of breast cancer, evaluation of new chemotherapy agents in early and metastatic breast cancer, and examination of tumor characteristics that predict response to therapy.

 She has worked extensively with scientists across UNC Lineberger and the UNC Gillings Global School of Public Health to better understand and characterize the molecular subtypes of breast cancer so that we may develop better prevention and treatment strategies.
 With Drs.
 Perou and Millikan, she identified the elevated risk of the poor-prognosis basal-like breast cancer subtype in young African-American women.
 She is a world-wide expert in triple negative breast cancer, and led the first trial looking at a new drug regimen in this breast cancer subtype.